brokenscripts/cpu_pinning/README.md

   - [`lstopo` PCI layout](#lstopo-pci-layout)
   - [Manual (via /sys) PCI layout](#manual-via-sys-pci-layout)
     - [Manual method example](#manual-method-example)

+# NUMA Information
+NUMA, or Non-Uniform Memory Access, is a shared memory architecture that describes the placement of main memory modules with respect to processors in a multiprocessor system.
+Like most every other processor architectural feature, ignorance of NUMA can result in subpar application memory performance (Reference: Optimizing applications for Numa.
+David Ott. https://software.intel.com/en-us/articles/optimizing-applications-for-numa)<sup>[7]</sup>

+When running workloads on NUMA hosts it is important that the CPUs executing the processes are on the same node as the memory used.
+This ensures that all memory accesses are local to the NUMA node and thus not consuming the limited cross-node memory bandwidth, for example via Intel QuickPath Interconnect (QPI) links, which adds latency to memory accesses.

 # CPU Pinning Generic/VFIO
 ***This guide is related to VFIO and/or CPU pinning for NICs.***